OPENER-next/osm2vdv462/pipeline/README.md

 **setup:**

-- `run.sh`: User interaction and import of the osm file into the database with osm2pgsql.
+- `run.sh`: User interaction and variable initialization.
 - `sql/*.sql`: SQL files to configure the database and create some tables that are filled in the later steps.
 These files are mounted to the postgis docker container and are executed in alphabetical order once when the container is started (see "Initialization scripts": [Docker postgres](https://hub.docker.com/_/postgres)).
 - `pgadmin_servers.json`: Config file for pgAdmin, mounted as a bind mount to the `osm2vdv462_pgadmin4` docker container.